Tarmac Driveway Cost

 Dries Quickly, Easy to Install

-A typical installation can be as fast as 1-2 days
+A typical installation can be as fast as 1 to 2 days

 One of the benefits of tarmac is it can adhere to many surfaces.
 It is initially laid as a liquid and then compacted into shape with a roller.

-The drying process is swift, and you can walk on the driveway after 24 hours, but it is recommended to leave it for 7 days until you start parking your car on top of the surface.
+Under the right weather conditions the drying process is swift, and you can walk on the driveway after around 24 to 48 hours, although it is recommended to leave for 7 days until you start parking your car on top of the surface.

 Weather-resistant